ga-wdi-exercises/everything_conf/readme.md

 ## Objectives for Whatever Conf
 - Get practice getting up in front of people and talking about something, anything!
 - To do research on something and give a presentation to a class
-- Learn something new or dive deeper into something your passionate about
+- Learn something new or dive deeper into something you’re passionate about
 - Articulate to someone on a topic so the audience can walk away with a clear understanding of what you are trying to teach/explain/inform/entertain

 ## Description of Talk
 - Be creative!
 This is your chance to show/present to everyone something awesome!
 It doesn't have to be about code, but it can be.
-- Presentations will be given on thursday and friday.
-There will be signup sheets posted monday on a "first come, first serve" basis.
+- Presentations will be given on Thursday and Friday.
+There will be signup sheets posted Monday on a "first come, first serve" basis.
 - Plan on presenting for 12 minutes /w 3 minute Q & A to follow

 ## Why are we doing this?
 How will this make us better at coding?